dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

 ---

-# How to create and assign a conditional access policy for Exchange on-premises and legacy Exchange Online Dedicated in Microsoft Intune Azure preview
+# How to create and assign a conditional access policy for Exchange on-premises and legacy Exchange Online Dedicated in Microsoft Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]